Empire State Medical Association (ESMA) Recommendations to Reduce Health Disparities

 Failure to increase physician reimbursement will lead to a shortage of outpatient locations to access preventive and therapeutic care.
 Of note, costs for physician practice operating expenses continue to rise: a recent federal mandate to convert all patient records to electronic medical records will cost each practice an average of $30,000 to $40,000.
 With ongoing support costs ranging from $4,000-$8,000 per year.

+Design and implement policies that include access to nutritionists and comprehensive nutritional reform in all schools and government agencies and communities.
+Poor nutrition in many inner city zip codes contributes to obesity rates as high as 70%, leading to increased morbidity, mortality and health care costs.
 No number of physicians or amount of money spent on health care treatment can solve the health care crises due to obesity, poor nutrition and lack of exercise without complementary policies, including tax incentives for those with BMI (body mass index) within normal range, that encourage health and reduce health care costs.

 Rationale: Educational advertisements regarding diet, exercise, substance use, smoking, sexually transmitted diseases will help prevent premature death from cardiovascular disease, cancer, homicide, HIV and diabetes as the leading causes of death.

 Increased numbers and frequency of public service announcements will also help reduce health care expenditures on many preventable diseases, including tuberculosis and Hepatitis B. Advertisements via radio, television, billboard posters and press conferences are very effective in providing awareness about the latest health alerts, issues and action initiatives.